Almost Everything About the Unitary Almost Mathieu Operator: Classification of Cocycle Behavior

 for all $z \in \partial \bbD$, $\lambda_2>0$, and irrational $\Phi$. \end{theorem}

 Of course, if $\lambda_2 \leq \lambda_1$, the right-hand side of \eqref{eq:lyap:hermanbound} is nonpositive and hence the content of the theorem is empty in that case.

 The central argument in the proof of Theorem~\ref{thm:posle} is Herman's argument via complexification and subharmonicity \cite{herman}.
 To get the sharpest possible inequality, we need to compute exactly a specific integral.
-We only need the $\varepsilon=0$ case in this section, but we will need the calculation for nonzero $\varepsilon$ for the eventual classification of cocycle behavior.
+We only need the $\varepsilon=0$ case for the Herman estimate, but we will need the calculation for nonzero $\varepsilon$ for the eventual classification of cocycle behavior.

 \begin{lemma} For all $t \in [0,1]$, denote $\varepsilon_0=\varepsilon_0(t) = \frac{1}{2\pi} \mathrm{arcsinh}\sqrt{t^{-2}-1}$.
 For $t \in [0,1]$ and $\varepsilon \in \bbR$, one has

 \end{lemma}